 Utilising health coaching techniques will help identify which area of wellbeing has the biggest impact on your mental health.

 Self-referrals are accepted to access this support

 Family Lives help families achieve the best relationships possible with children and support professional parents.
 They provide professional, non judgemental support and advice which is easy to access.

-The Campaign Against Living Miserably (CALM) is a leading movement against suicide, but can support you with issues such as anger, anxiety, bereavement, bullying, depression, eating disorders, mental health, self harm and much more.
+The Campaign Against Living Miserably (CALM) is a leading movement against suicide, but can support you with issues such as anger, anxiety, bereavement, bullying, depression, eating disorders, exam stress, mental health, self harm and much more.

 Samaritans works to make sure there's always someone there for anyone who needs someone to talk to.
 You can call, email, text or visit a branch for support.
 Samaritans are open 247, 365 days a year.